 We may also collect information that is related to you, but that does not identify you personally.
 This type of information is called “Non-Personal Information.”
 Non-personal Information also includes information that, in its original form, could personally identify you, but that we have modified (by means such as anonymizing, aggregating or de-identifying) in order to hide or remove any Personal Information.

-- How does Bigstep collect information about you?
+- How does Esolutions collect information about you?

-You may provide Personal Information when you access bucharest.bigdataweek.com website, when you request information about the event, when you purchase tickets and use our services, when you communicate with Bigstep via phone calls, email, web forms, social media and other such methods of communication, when you subscribe to Bigstep marketing collaterals, attend our events or provide us services.
+You may provide Personal Information when you access bucharest.bigdataweek.com website, when you request information about the event, when you purchase tickets and use our services, when you communicate with Esolutions via phone calls, email, web forms, social media and other such methods of communication, when you subscribe to Esolutions marketing collaterals, attend our events or provide us services.

 We may also automatically collect information about you via cookies or other similar technologies.